sidlau/ExerciseHelper/README.md

 3. cd into ExerciseHelper directory
 4. Run flutter install

-Don't think the app works on iPhones though but you can try at your own risk.
+Don't think the app works on iPhones right now.
+I'm working on it~

 ## Using the App